SchulteDev/ConversationalAI4J/README.md

 A Java library for conversational AI applications with complete speech-to-text, AI processing, and text-to-speech capabilities.

+> Status Update (2025-08-11): Voice roundtrip is stable in unit/integration tests and local runs, but Docker voice in some environments may still transcribe as "No speech detected" and/or fail to play back TTS.
+We added detailed DEBUG logging and a troubleshooting guide below.
+Please run docker-compose up --build and share logs if you encounter issues.

 ## 🚀 Quick Start

 ### Option 1: Docker (Recommended)